timmorrisdev/south-coast-sup/README.md

 ### Testing UX user stories
 - First time user goals
     1. As a first time user, I want to easily gain information about the local paddleboard community.
         - I was able to find that there is an active community in the area that encourages group participation and social events, both on and off the water.
+[About page screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/about.png)
     2. As a first time user, I want to easily find information about the sport and some of the benefits to taking part.
         - I found several examples of reasons to participate in the sport as well as some positive results I may see from doing so.
+[Why SUP?
+Screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/reasons.png)
     3. As a first time user, I want to find out where I can paddleboard in the local area and advice on the best times to go.
         - There were several examples of places in the local area to paddlebaord and it was easy to see the real-time conditions at each as well as a google maps link to easily locate the places being referenced.
+[Locations screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/locations.png)
     4. As I first time user, I want the option of signing up to a newsletter to receive updates on club activities.
         - I was promped to sign up to the newsletter to receive regular updates and there were easy-to-see buttons across the site to link to where I could sign up.
+[Newsletter signup screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/newsletter.png)

 - Second time user goals
     1. As a returning user, I want to be able to connect with the clubs social media pages.
         - Links to the club's social media pages were clear across the site and easy to identify and navigate.
+[Social links screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/social.png)
     2. As a returning user, I want up-to-date information about weather and water conditions.
         - Using the information about suggested routes I could see detailed, real-time weather and water conditions at each of the locations.
+[Conditions screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/conditions.png)

 - Frequent user goals
     1. As a frequent user, I want to easily navigate the site to find information about meet-ups and events.
         - The events page allowed me to see what oranised group events were upcoming and it was easy to register me and my friends to take part.
+[Events screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/events.png)

+### Peer Code Review
+I posted my project to the 'peer-code-review' channel on Slack a recieved somehelpful feedback that I was able to impliment before sumbitting the project.
+- Unnecessary scroll bars visible on about section text.
+    - At an earlier development stage, I was using the CSS rule 'overflow: scroll;' to ensure all the text content on the about page was visible.
+I decided to ensure the text was contained within each section rather than have the user scroll to reveal.
+On some devices the scroll bars were still visible.
+The problem was fixed by removing the, now unused, CSS rule.
+- Navbar and footer obscuring page content on some devices.
+    - Although my intention was for the user to scroll the page content on pages with more content than the viewport height, it was a bit confusing as the content often had the same background colour as the navbar or footer.
+The solution I chose for this issue was to alter the colour scheme of the navbar and the footer to contrast better with the page content and make the user experience more intuitive.
+I started with the grey shade detailed in my [colour scheme](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/wireframes/SurfSUP3.png) and then modified it slightly to improve the readability of the nav links and social links respectively.

+### Cross-Browser/Device Testing
+I tested the site across multiple devices using different browsers.
+- Browsers tested
+    - Chrome
+    - Safari
+    - Firefox

+- Devices tested
+    - Mac Pro w/ Dell 24 inch monitor
+    - Macbook Pro 15 inch
+    - iPhone 12
+    - iPad air 2

+The only issue I found was that the buttons across the site were not displaying correctly.
+This was fixed by switching out any 'button' elements with 'a' elements and then styling accordingly.
+A screen grab of the issue can be seen [here]()

 ___
 ## Deployment